 Premises: – This involves the cost of setting up a bar and the cost of having the bar in that location.
 Consider things like the rent of the area.

-Equipment: – This involves all you need, from chair, utensils, music to the alcohol itself.
+Equipment: – This involves all you need, from chairs, utensils, music to the alcohol itself.

 Operations: – Operating the business will cost in terms of staff compensation, security. utilities like water and electricity etc.

 d.
 Operations – Managing a Local Bar Business to Profitability.

 Operating a bar is very tricky. there’s a lot to look at.

 There’s the music, the food, the service, the finances, etc.